 One should not miss this garden when visiting Oslo.
 It’s an ideal place to relax and go for a walk through 1800 plants of various kinds.
-These collection are from different parts of the world.
+These collections are from different parts of the world.
 How they arranged the plants from different plant families, are very impressive.
 On top of the beautiful landscapes are some remarkable sculptures around the park.

 During the summer, many locals go swimming, sunbathing or picnicking by the beach of Bygdøy.
 You have an option to either be in the nudist area or in the ordinary beach.
-It is a home of world renowned museums like the Viking Ship Museum, the Kontiki Museum, the Norwegian Maritime Museum, Norwegian Museum of Cultural History (Norsk Folkemuseum).
+It is a home of world-renowned museums like the Viking Ship Museum, the Kontiki Museum, the Norwegian Maritime Museum, Norwegian Museum of Cultural History (Norsk Folkemuseum).

 Bygdøy is about a 10 min bus ride from practically anywhere in the city.
-For those of you who wants a different experience getting there using public transportation, you can take a water taxi from Aker Brygge, the pier located in the town center.
+For those of you who want a different experience getting there using public transportation, you can take a water taxi from Aker Brygge, the pier located in the town center.

-A part of this peninsula, is the Kings’ official summer residence which is called Bygdøy Royal Estate.
+A part of this peninsula is the Kings’ official summer residence which is called Bygdøy Royal Estate.

 Visit the Holmenkollen National Ski Arena

-Ski is very Norwegian, so Holmenkollen National Ski Arena is a must see attraction.
+Ski is very Norwegian, so Holmenkollen National Ski Arena is a must-see attraction.